updated about 20 hours ago

 6. Set the task priority: LOW, HIGH, MEDIUM, or URGENT.
 The default priority is MEDIUM.

-7. Set the task status to PLANNED or IN PROGRESS.
+7. Set the task status.
 Statuses help you keep track of what stage a task is in.
 Once the task is completed, you or the team member responsible can change the status to COMPLETED.

 9. Add tags to your task.
 These help categorize your tasks and sort out unnecessary information.
 You can use here all tags created in the system.

 10. Set a start and due date for the task.
-It’s fine to also skip this.
+It’s OK if you want to skip this part.
 Setting dates is optional but can act as a helpful time-management tool for both you and your team.
-Plus, you’ll receive a reminder email two days before the task’s due date.
+Plus, you’ll receive a reminder email—acting as a gentle nudge—two days before the task’s due date.

 11. Click CREATE TASK button.